 2. Zabriskie Point

 Zabriskie Point is the beginning of the Badlands Loop.
 It’s one of the most popular spots in the park, offering panoramic views of Death Valley from the canyons to the gulches.
-The slopes around Zabriskie Point have been baked with sun and are often lacking water (as it lies at the upper east side of Badlands).
-As I mentioned, even on a hot day, we managed the short hike to the viewpoint – well worth it!
+The slopes around Zabriskie Point have been baked with sun and often lack water (as they lie on the upper east side of Badlands).
+As I mentioned, even on a hot day, we managed the short hike to the viewpoint - well worth it!

 3. Artist's Drive

-This south to north route through the valley takes you past one of the most unique landmarks in Death Valley: the Artist’s Palette.
-It follows a mountainside of soil that has been colored by rich metals.
-At nine miles long, Artist’s Drive rises above Badwater Road, giving you the opportunity to see the salt flats from a higher perspective.
+This south-to-north route through the valley takes you past one of the most unique landmarks in Death Valley: the Artist’s Palette.
+It follows a mountainside of soil that rich metals have colored.
+Artist’s Drive rises above Badwater Road at nine miles long, allowing you to see the salt flats from a higher perspective.

 Here's a great time-lapse video of driving this road -